A Chocolate Amarula Cake with layers of moist cake, caramel and whipped cream, topped with flaked chocolate

-Wherever you are, do try to get hold of a bottle, because the Amarula is really something special and nothing else (which I know of) comes even close to the fantastic taste.
+Wherever you are, do try to get hold of a bottle.
+Because the Amarula is really something special.
+Nothing else (which I know of) comes even close to the fantastic taste.

-By lightly pricking the baked cake with a fork, which might make you think of a poke cake.
-But it is not a poke cake in the full sense as there is quite a big difference in pricking and poking.
+By lightly pricking the baked cake with a fork, might make you think of a poke cake.
+However, it is not a poke cake in the full sense as there is quite a big difference in pricking and poking.

-I have found the original recipe in one of our best known cook books, Kook En Geniet, many years ago, and have tweaked it just a tiny bit over time.
+I have found the original recipe in one of our best known cook books, Kook En Geniet, many years ago.
+And have tweaked it just a tiny bit over time.

-It is more of a bar height, but after you add the Caramel and whipped Cream, it is a fair serving size and as it is a rich cake, you also do not have to cut the cake into the usual cake sized slices, but rather into bars.
+It is more of a bar height, but after you add the Caramel and whipped Cream, it is a fair serving size.
+And as the cake is already rich, you also do not have to cut the cake into the usual cake sized slices, but rather into bars.

 I used a round loose bottom pan for the one cake and a fully lined (baking paper extending over the edges for easy removal after baking) square baking pan for the other cake.

 Also, I just about always make my own whipped cream.
 And in this recipe, I only sweetened the cream lightly, as the Caramel is so very sweet.

 Speaking of Caramel – we have ready-made Caramel Condensed Milk available in cans.
 But I know it is not available everywhere.